 You can apply for the permits at Nepal Tourism Board at Thamel, Kathmandu or in Pokhara or in Lamjung.
 Nepal Tourism Board accepts only Nepali currency.

 At last, we are going to share quick tips, Annapurna Base Camp trek can be the best choice to utilize your holidays with nature.
 Annapurna Base Camp is also the most preferred trekking in Nepal due to its unmatched beauty and adventure.

-There are numerous trekking agencies in Kathmandu, Nepal that provides various ABC trek packages with various trekking routes and itinerary so one can get confused about finding the best trekking agency in Nepal.
+There are numerous trekking agencies in Kathmandu, Nepal that provide various ABC trek packages with various trekking routes and itinerary so one can get confused about finding the best trekking agency in Nepal.

 Many trekking agencies have Annapurna base camp trek travel blogs on their website for your convenience.
 You can check out and solve some of your queries.

 When choosing a travel agency in Nepal, do check their authenticity.
 Review their packages, accommodation facilities, budget, reliability, etc., and if you’re satisfied, only after then book the packages.

 Be aware of the trekking map of the package you pick.
 You can contact the travel agencies via telephone or other social media and gain information.

 Moreover, if you are considering trekking at Annapurna Base Camp then this guide is definitely going to help you.
 Also, please leave a comment/feedback if you have any regarding ABC Trekking.

 Happy Trekking and Traveling.